-This is my first post to the blog, and every new beginning start with Ganesha.
+This is my first post to the blog, and every new beginning starts with Ganesha.

-After Dinner, it started raining to make the conditions worst and I was awake and alert observing Driver as he was still driving efficiently and the conductor giving him a nice company in the drivers cabin.
+After dinner, it started raining to make the conditions worst and I was awake and alert observing Driver as he was still driving efficiently and the conductor giving him a nice company in the driver’s cabin.
 Lights were switched off and slept again.
 At 4 am when I woke up again I found the bus was standing near a small hotel and it still raining outside.
 I went outside to stretch and to have a cup of tea.
-During this, I came to know that we are running ahead of schedule time and will reach Devgad in 2 hours (till 6 AM where as we were expected till 7 AM).
+During this, I came to know that we are running ahead of scheduled time and will reach Devgad in 2 hours (till 6 AM whereas we were expected till 7 AM).

-At 6 AM, we were at Devgad and we were the last one to off-board the bus while off-board we thanked the Driver and conductor for our journey.
-A Journey which changed my perception towards MSRTC…
+At 6 AM, we were at Devgad and we were the last one to off-board the bus while off-board we thanked the driver and conductor for our journey.
+A Journey that changed my perception towards MSRTC…

-Later, I came to know that the Driver and Conductor had came from Nashik (200 KM away from Mumbai) and drove for the complete night to make sure that the passenger reach their destination safely.
+Later, I came to know that the Driver and Conductor had come from Nashik (200 KM away from Mumbai) and drove for the complete night to make sure that the passenger reaches their destination safely.

 I know many would have a bad experience with ST but for me they actually made their tag line true “ST CHA PRAVAS SUKHACHA PRAVAS” (ST travel is happy travel).